ivansor0kin/hydro-cal-telegram/README.md

 # hydro-cal-bot

-## Project Link

-@HydroCalBot

-## Project Goal
+## Project

-Develop a Telegram bot that helps users calculate their personalized daily water and calorie needs and track their workouts and meals.
+HydroCal (@HydroCalBot) is a Telegram bot that helps users calculate their personalized daily water and calorie needs and track their workouts and meals.
 The bot uses user profile data along with external information (weather data, nutritional data) to provide accurate recommendations and interactive logging.

 ## Completed Tasks